EstherAlo/DAREY.IO-Projects/Project1/Project1.md

 * Creation of AWS account
 * Launched EC2 instance t2.micro family with Ubuntu Server 20.04 LTS (HVM)
 * Saved the private key
-* Connected to the private key via GitBash terminal
+* Connected to the private key via terminal

 ### INSTALLED APACHE AND UPDATED THE FIREWALL